 33.8 In all cases not expressly addressed in this regulation, the Board may make such designation as it considers the fairest in all the circumstances having considered any recommendations made by the Race Officials Committee.

-33.9 A World Sailing Race Official may appeal to the Judicial Board against any decision of and in respect of any unreasonable delay by World Sailing or by a Member National Authority in which case the Race Officials Committee shall be a party to the appeal.
-If the Judicial Board considers that the appeal is justified, it shall refer the matter to the Board which shall act in accordance with Regulation 33.8.
+33.9 A World Sailing Race Official may appeal to the Disciplinary Tribunalagainst any decision of and in respect of any unreasonable delay by World Sailing or by a Member National Authority in which case the Race Officials Committee shall be a party to the appeal.
+If the Disciplinary Tribunalconsiders that the appeal is justified, it shall refer the matter to the Board which shall act in accordance with Regulation 33.8.

 33.10 The designated Member National Authority of each race official shall be printed in the World Sailing Yearbook.